Jungmo/jungmo.github.io/index.md

 ## About

 I received the B.Eng. degree in software and computer engineering from Ajou University, Suwon, South Korea, in 2017.
 I am a Ph.D. student in the Department of Artificial Intelligence at Ajou University.
 I am a member of the Embedded Inteligent System ([EIS](https://www.eis-lab.org/)) lead by Dr. JeongGil Ko.
 I am also a member of the Computer Systems Lab ([CSL](http://csl.ajou.ac.kr/)) lead by Dr. Jeongseob Ahn.
-My research interests include embedded learning system, intelligent IoT, mobile computing & application. (email: ajm100@ajou.ac.kr) [[Google Scholar]](https://scholar.google.co.kr/citations?user=j1XDJ0MAAAAJ&hl=ko)
+My research interests include embedded learning system, intelligent IoT, mobile computing & application. (email: ajm100@ajou.ac.kr)

 ## Research Interests